tiiiecherle/osx_install_config/README.md

 Disclaimer
 -----------

 I am not responsible for any problems, damages, file loss or data corruption that may occure because of using any of this.
-Most of the commands are tested, but some (that I don`t use) are untested.
+Most of the commands are tested, but some are not or maybe some things changed after my last use.
 So use everything here completely at your own risk.

 Do some research if you have any concerns about commands or procedures that are included in any of the files BEFORE using them.